Failure when using dataTable, spatialRaster, and spatialVector in tree editor

 above for the dataTable and spatialRaster modules.

-#1 Updated by Veronique Connolly about 16 years ago
+#1 Updated by Veronique Connolly almost 17 years ago

 This is from e-mails Laura Downey sent me after discovering the bug in the